Ceyron/ceyron.github.io/_pages/tables.md

 ## Tables on Physics-based deep learning

 * [Overview of learning setups for neural predictors](/predictor-learning-setups) like the classical t-step supervised, but also more that involve differentiable physics simulators
+* [Overview of corrector configurations](/corrector-configurations) for neural correctors that are trained to augment coarse solvers